ctphoenix/Python-Course-Material/chapter7.md

 Homophily is a network characteristic.
 Homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
 - Define a Python dictionaries with personal IDs as keys and one of that individual's covariates as values.
-Complete this for the sex, caste, and religion covariates, for villages 1 and 2.
+Complete this for the sex, caste, and religion covariates, for Villages 1 and 2.

 *** =hint
--  For a string `characteristic`, try `df1.set_index("pid")[characteristic]`, and use `.to_dict()` to convert this object to a `dict`.
+-  For a string `'characteristic'`, try `df1.set_index("pid")[characteristic]`, and use `.to_dict()` to convert this object to a `dict`.
+-  How can you look at the column names of `df1` and `df2`?
+Use these to find column names corresponding to sex, caste, and religion.

 *** =pre_exercise_code
 ```{python}